-- A tumor test result suggesting an (for example, an MSI-H or tumor).
+- A tumor test result that suggests an (for example, an MSI-H or tumor).

 - A blood relative who tested positive for an linked to cancer.

 - Colorectal or endometrial cancer diagnosed before age 50.

 - Diagnoses of more than one cancer.

-- A family history of one or more first or with any of the following types of cancer diagnosed before age 50 or two or more first or with any of the following cancers diagnosed at any age:
+- A family history of one or more first- or second-degree relatives with any of the following types of cancer diagnosed before age 50 or two or more first- or second-degree relatives with any of the following cancers diagnosed at any age: